OLYMPIA's Torpedo Room crew

 resulting rapid ship redesign it caused.
 The torpedo mount on the OLYMPIA,

-one thousand yard, all of the main and secondary battery would be directed
+one thousand yards, all of the main and secondary battery would be

-In the the refit of the OLYMPIA beginning in
+In the the refit of the OLYMPIA, beginning

 1899, the torpedo tubes were removed.